sqram/basic-reflux/readme.md

 The components only care about the state of the stores.
 Basically, you can't map a store's signal to a component's
 method.
 In the component, you'll have, for example
-mixins: [Reflux.listenTo(HomeStore, "updateCount")].
+mixins: [Reflux.listenTo(FooStore, this.updateCount)].
-This means whenever HomeStore calls this.trigger(arg),
+This means whenever FooStore calls this.trigger(arg),
-the component's updateCount(arg) will fire.
+the Foo component's updateCount(arg) will fire.
 And in updateCount,
 you should make the component's state match the store's state
 (which we pass via _arg_ in this.trigger(arg))